 It is estimated that 1 in 20 sexually active women have chlamydia.1

 Chlamydia is the most common STD in both women and men.
 It is caused by the bacteria Chlamydia trachomatis and is transferred through vaginal, oral, or anal sex.
 While most women hardly experience any symptoms, some of them could develop cervicitis – a severe case of inflammation in the cervix.
 If left untreated, it could cause damage to the fallopian tubes, resulting in fertility or pregnancy-related issues.
-Look out for
+Look out for symptoms like pain or bleeding during sex, abdominal cramps, or unusual vaginal discharge.
+It can easily be treated with antibiotics.

 Gonorrhea is the second most common STD in the U.S. Similiar to chlamydia, it is also caused by bacteria known as Neisseria gonorrhoeae and it has no symptoms.
 In some cases where women experience symptoms, it could be felt like a urinary tract infection.
 This means you could have a burning sensation while peeing, increased vaginal discharge, and bleeding between periods.
 It can be completely cured with proper medication.